 DPF Problems & Our Filter Cleaning Service

 As the name suggests, a DPF, most commonly known as a soot trap, is a filter with the job of capturing and storing soot produced by the exhaust.
 This soot is then burnt off in a process called regeneration at high temperatures and left as ash remains.
-There’s one main goal of this contraption and that’s to reduce the CO2 emissions from your diesel vehicle.
+There’s one main goal of this contraption and that’s to reduce the amount of particulate matter in the exhaust gasses.
 We’re all for being environmentally conscious!

 But there are times that you may encounter some problems with the soot trap filter, one main issue being that it becomes blocked.